 Non-communication in a world saturated with information is the connecting theme in this lively collection of stories by the author of The Carpenter's Pencil.
 The everyday lives of Rivas's unforgettable characters may be desperate and harsh, filled with pain and solitude, but humour and tenderness always redeem them.
 Vermeer's Milkmaid includes the three stories that comprise Butterfly's Tongue, upon which Jos- Luis Cuerda's acclaimed film of the same title is based.

-Manuel Rivas was born in Coruña in 1957, and writes in the Galician language of north-west Spain.
-He is well known for his journalism, as well as for his prizewinning short stories and novels, which include the internationally acclaimed The Carpenter's Pencil and Books Burn Badly.
-His work has been translated into more than twenty languages.
+Manuel Rivas was born in A Coruña in 1957.
+He writes in the Galician language of north-west Spain.
+He is well known in Spain for his journalism, as well as for his prize-winning short stories and novels, which include the internationally acclaimed The Carpenter's Pencil.
+His works have been translated into twenty languages.